Punguk

 Punguk is a small settlement in Nyoma tehsil, Leh district.
-It is located in the west of Indian Astronomical Observatory, Hanle.
+It is located on the west of the Indian Astronomical Observatory, Hanle.

 Location

-The settlement is located near to India China border.
-It is accessible from east via Hanle and from the south via Ukdungle, an Indian Army base.
+The settlement is located near the India China border.
+It is accessible from the east via Hanle and from the south via Ukdungle, an Indian Army base.

 According to a report published by Geological Survey of India in 1980, the area around Punguk is known for geothermal springs.